Genia888/FitnessHub/Documentation/(Stage 4) MVP Development and Execution.md

 # 1. Execute Development Tasks

+## Elhadj
+Has a part of the "frontend" specialist member, my focus was on the visual aspect firstly, then I worked on the backend (linked back and front together mostly) when all the pages was finish.
+Here is my contribution in details:

+# Phase 1 – Front-End Structure & Static Pages

+Created main HTML pages

+Built the base layout with header, navigation menu, and containers for each section.

+Added global styles through main.css and organized assets (images, icons).

+Structured the project folder properly: pages/, scripts/, styles/, and public/images/ready.

+# Phase 2 – API Integration & Dynamic Rendering

+Connected the Front-End with the Back-End API using fetch() calls.

+Created shop.js → fetches products from http://127.0.0.1:5000/api/v1/product_shop and displays them dynamically.

+Created coach.js → fetches coaches from the backend (/api/v1/user/coach) and renders coach cards.

+Replaced static HTML with dynamic generation using JavaScript.

+Added debugging logs in the console (e.g., “✅ shop.js loaded”, “📦 Products received”, etc.) to verify data flow.

+# Phase 3 – Cookie, Token & Session Management

+Built a dedicated cookie.js file with modules:

+CookieManager → handles saving, retrieving, and deleting tokens.

+UserSession → stores and retrieves user profile data.

+CartManager & SubscriptionManager → for cart and subscription state.

+Linked cookie.js to key pages (shop, coaches, subscriptions, etc.).

+Implemented persistent session logic using cookies and localStorage.

+Created connexion.js → manages login form submission, sends POST request to the backend, receives { token, user }, stores both, and redirects based on role (coach or user).

+Updated login.js → same pattern, but for user/coach registration with token storage.

+# Phase 4 – UI & Visual Adjustments

+Refined the look of dynamically loaded content: product and coach cards.

+Improved grid layout consistency, padding, and spacing.

+Adjusted image sizes (larger visuals for products).

+Re-aligned button colors to match FitnessHub’s visual identity.

+Verified responsive design and maintained previous style after connecting the backend.

+Ensured UI stayed modern and cohesive even after adding dynamic rendering.

+# Phase 5 – Authentication Flow Testing & Backend Validation

+Linked login.html and connexion.html with backend endpoints.

+Confirmed that user and coach registration/connection correctly POST requests to the API.

+Verified token creation and cookie storage in the browser.

+Tested integration with Swagger to confirm new users/coaches are saved in the backend.

+Began debugging and verifying role-based redirections (user_account.html, coach_account.html).

 - We have a main branch on git hub and one branch for each member
 - When a task seems good we merge on the main and call other member to pull the modification